valandil08/DataDash/README.md

 # Implement a web api endpoint returning a DataTransferObject

-# Learn how to config the data dash website (4 environmental variable, thats it)
+# Learn how to config the data dash website

 # Setup the data dash website